variantstudios/greeleydowntown.com/_signature_events/first-friday-a-night-of-art.md

 625 3rd Street, Unit C

-Amy Ward is a painter, Greeley native and Syntax's featured artist for the second time this January!
+Amy Ward is a painter, Greeley native and Syntax’s featured artist for the second time this January!
 Amy will be available for a meet and greet on January 5th and her art will be on display in the tasting lounge for the duration of the month.
-Don't miss it!
+Don’t miss it!

 ### The Bean Plant Studio